 Select the ОК button to apply the changes you have made.

-While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding untrusted certificate:
+While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding the interruption of a safely connection:

 You should add a self-signed FAST node SSL certificate to be able to interact with the web application via HTTPS.
 To do so, navigate to this link, select your browser from the list and perform the necessary actions described.
 This guide suggests that you use the Mozilla Firefox browser.